HRS Rebate vs Net Metering Ontario 2026: Decision Guide

 Path A: Net Metering

-How the credits work
+How net metering credits work

 When net metering wins